A well-rounded intellectual training with particular emphasis on the basic science research that underpins medicine.

 • The course has an unashamedly scientific bent, especially during the pre-clinical years.
 This includes a third year spent conducting research and analysing the scientific literature to gain a greater understanding of a particular area.
 We feel this approach ultimately produces not only the best clinicians, but also those who will go on to be leaders in their respective fields.

-• Preclinical students are supported to remain at St John’s for their clinical studies and receive teaching from Dr Rohan Wijesurendra (a Cardiologist), Mr Justin Wormald (Plastic Surgeon) and Professor Jaideep Pandit (Anaesthesia & Critical Care).
-There is an active clinical medical Torrance Society which organises additional teaching and social events and intensive preparation for finals.
+• Preclinical students are supported to remain at St John’s for their clinical studies and receive teaching from Dr Rohan Wijesurendra (a Cardiologist), Dr Violeta Yammine (a Resident Physician) and Professor Jaideep Pandit (Anaesthesia & Critical Care).

-• Clinical students have a variety of college teaching opportunities at their disposal: teaching as required from Dr Pandit; an annual Torrance Society study day; and numerous pre-finals tutorials.
+• Clinical students have a variety of college teaching opportunities at their disposal: teaching as required from Professor Pandit; an annual Torrance Society study day; and numerous pre-finals tutorials.

-• All medical students are automatically members of the Douglas Society, which hosts a termly speaker dinner to promote discussion of medical issues and interaction between the various years.
-Clinical medical students are also members of the Torrance Society, whose president (along with the clinical tutor) is responsible for co-ordinating the clinical teaching and pastoral issues.
+• All medical students, preclinical and clinical, are automatically members of the Douglas Society, which hosts a termly speaker dinner to promote discussion of medical issues and interaction between the various years.
+Clinical medical students are also members of the Torrance Society, whose president is responsible for co-ordinating the clinical teaching with the clinical tutors.

 • St John's offers one of the most generous academic grants of any colleges to its students.
 In addition there is substantial funding for electives and attending conferences.
 There is also a scheme for clinical students where they are refunded rent in college accommodation when not in residence.
 St John's is often able to provide accommodation for all 6 years of the medical course.